cryphex/sticky_frog/README.md

 # 🐸 Sticky Frog

-**Sticky Frog** is a simple, powerful Discord bot designed to keep important messages "stuck" at the bottom of a channel.
+**Sticky Frog 🐸** is a simple, powerful Discord bot designed to keep important messages "stuck" at the bottom of a channel.
 Whenever new messages are sent, the bot automatically deletes its previous post and resends the sticky message so it remains visible to everyone.

 ## ✨ Features